Scarlett O'Hara: Inspiration for the character

 Margaret Mitchell used to say that her Gone with The Wind characters were not based on real people, although modern researchers have found similarities to some of the people in Mitchell's own life.
 Scarlett's upbringing resembled that of Mitchell's maternal grandmother, Annie Fitzgerald Stephens (1844–1934), who was raised predominantly Irish Catholic on a plantation near Jonesboro in Fayette, not unlike the O’Hara family.
-Mitchell was engaged thrice, although only married twice.
+Mitchell was engaged three times, although only married twice.
 Her first engagement was to Clifford Henry, a bayonet instructor at Camp Gordon in World War I. He was killed overseas in October 1918 while fighting in France, similar to O’Hara and her first husband, Charles Hamilton.
 Mitchell's mother, Maybelle Stephens Mitchell, contracted influenza and died shortly before Mitchell could reach home, similar to Ellen O’Hara dying before Scarlett fled Atlanta.
-Rhett Butler is thought to be based on Mitchell's first husband, Red Upshaw because Upshaw left Atlanta for the Midwest and never returned.
+Rhett Butler is thought to be based on Mitchell's first husband, Red Upshaw, because Upshaw left Atlanta for the Midwest and never returned.
 Her second marriage was to John Robert Marsh, and they were married until her death in 1949.